TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 Product-specific sections below describe data collection practices applicable to use of those products.

-How We Use Personal DataHow We Use Personal DatamainhowweusepersonaldatamoduleSummary
+Learn MoreTop of page How We Use Personal DataHow We Use Personal Data

 Microsoft uses the data we collect to provide you the products we offer, which includes using data to improve and personalize your experiences.
 We also may use the data to communicate with you, for example, informing you about your account, security updates and product information.
 And we use data to help show more relevant ads, whether in our own products like MSN and Bing, or in products offered by third parties.
 However, we do not use what you say in email, chat, video calls or voice mail, or your documents, photos or other personal files to target ads to you.

-Full text

 Microsoft uses the data we collect for three basic purposes, described in more detail below: (1) to operate our business and provide (including improving and personalizing) the products we offer, (2) to send communications, including promotional communications, and (3) for some products, to show advertising.